The Ultimate Resource for Video Game Design

 Game Production Diploma Program

 The Game Production program at the DAVE school is a campus-based, 12-month diploma program.
-It consists of five different 10-week course blocks.
+It consists of four different twelve-week course blocks.
 You’ll “work together with fellow students and instructors to create a game from scratch.”

 You’ll learn how to use software like: